davidpfister/odbc.f/README.md

 </center>

 - a preprocessor.
-Unit test rely on the the header file [`assertion.inc`](https://github.com/davidpfister/fortiche/tree/master/src/assertion).
+Unit tests rely on the the header file [`assertion.inc`](https://github.com/davidpfister/fortiche/tree/master/src/assertion).
 It uses quite some preprocessor macros.
-It is known to work both with intel `fpp` and `cpp`.
+It is known to work both with intel `fpp` and gnu `cpp`.
 Since the whole framework fits in a single file, it has been added directly to the repo.

-Linting, indentation, and styling is done with [fprettify](https://github.com/fortran-lang/fprettify) with the following settings
+Linting, indentation, and styling are done with [fprettify](https://github.com/fortran-lang/fprettify) with the following settings
 ```bash
 fprettify .\src\ -r --case 1 1 1 1 -i 4 --strict-indent --enable-replacements --strip-comments --c-relations
 ```